Cruise Ship Casinos in 2026: Expansion, Revenue Growth & Comp Impact

 Where GamblersHost Fits Into the 2026 Shift

-As cruise casinos expand, approval standards tighten.
-Volume increases, but comp qualification thresholds become more defined.
+As cruise casinos expand, approval standards can become more defined.
+Volume increases, but comp qualification thresholds also become easier for casino departments to model.

 If cruise ship casinos are evolving in 2026, your comp strategy must evolve with them.